 Add a term.
 On the Topics page, click on the Add term button to open the options for adding a new term (a single Topic) to be included in the collection of Topics.
 The only fields that are important for adding a new Topic are the Title field and icon selection.
 The title is the name of your Topic that will appear on the front page of your Granicus Open Data site under the icon you select.

-Icon Type: Font icon.
-Choose an icon from your font icon library or upload a new image.
+Icon Type: Font.
+Choose an icon from your font icon library.
 Whichever you choose, you want something the is both eye-catching and expressive.
 Site visitors should know exactly what kind of content the Topic includes from the graphic without relying on the text.

 In the example below, the Site Manager is adding a new term to the Topics taxonomy called "Environment".
 The Site Manager chooses an icon from the library and then chooses a color for the icon.
 Once the Topic is saved it will appear on the front page.